 Additionally, you’ll notice that we have not mentioned any specific role of CBD in treating underlying medical conditions.
 This is no accident.
 At this time, the scientific community has not determined whether or not CBD can be used to treat underlying medical conditions.
 Instead, CBD can be a helpful tool for addressing the symptoms of these underlying conditions by supporting the ECS.
 Or, in other words, by supporting your body’s natural balancing and healing properties.

 For example, we work with many members struggling with underlying conditions such as anxiety.
 Instead of asking yourself how CBD can treat your anxiety, try identifying the symptoms of anxiety that have the most impact on your life.
 For example: increased stress levels or sleep challenges (both of which our members have successfully used CBD to help address!).
 However, it’s important to understand that these positive changes are likely a manifestation of your ECS balancing itself, resulting in many of the benefits that our members report!

-If you have already made a purchase with us, booking a Dosage Consultation is a great way to learn more about CBD.
-Our team of Dosage Specialists can customize a routine that both addresses your health goals and fits your lifestyle.
+If you have already made a purchase with us, booking a Wellness Coaching Session is a great way to learn more about our wellness products.
+Our team of Certified Wellness Coaches can customize a routine that both addresses your health goals and fits your lifestyle.